Your Voice for SMB Compliance Pains

 Reputational damage and revenue loss from breach news going public impact the individual edge locations, as well as the corporate brand on a national or even global scale.
 According to the 2016 Verizon Data Breach Investigations Report, “remote attacks against the environments where card-present retail transactions are conducted” resulted in 534 total breach incidents, of which 525 had confirmed data disclosure.
 Clearly, more needs to be done to improve security at each and every location under the brand umbrella.

-My colleague Mark Cline and I were just appointed to this special task group.
-We will focus our efforts on serving as your voice, to help make compliance more achievable and understandable for SMBs across the globe.
+John Christly, Global CISO and Mark Cline, Vice President of Sales, were just appointed to this special task group.
+They will focus efforts on serving as your voice, to help make compliance more achievable and understandable for SMBs across the globe.

-More than 25 years of experience in IT and cybersecurity has enabled me to gain a deep understanding about what small merchants need to ensure their data is secure—as well as industry regulations including PCI DSS, HIPAA, HITECH and more.
-Right now, I lead cybersecurity and compliance efforts for Netsurion and EventTracker, providing support to our in-house corporate teams, customers, and partners.
-This gives my team consistent, in depth insights into small merchant compliance pains and needs.
+More than 25 years of experience in IT and cybersecurity has enabled John to gain a deep understanding about what small merchants need to ensure their data is secure—as well as industry regulations including PCI DSS, HIPAA, HITECH and more.
+Right now, John leads cybersecurity and compliance efforts for Netsurion and EventTracker, providing support to our in-house corporate teams, customers, and partners.
+This gives his team consistent, in depth insights into small merchant compliance pains and needs.

-Mark is our Vice President of Sales and has been working in cybersecurity and compliance since 2005 with an early stage security startup in Atlanta, GA.
+Mark has been working in cybersecurity and compliance since 2005 with an early stage security startup in Atlanta, GA.
 Mark has worked with thousands of small-and-medium size merchants to help understand and navigate compliance requirements as well as supporting fortune 500 companies with high level cybersecurity and consulting engagements.
 Mark has also led functions for a security consulting firm specializing in, PCI, HIPAA, FISMA, FedRAMP, SOC compliance audits, penetration testing, social engineering, and vulnerability scanning.

 All businesses, even small merchants, need to be able to quickly detect and prevent threats from causing massive damage to their networks and systems, by monitoring and protecting all of their endpoints.
 One of the most important things to note is that a managed firewall is essential but no longer a significant enough barrier on its own when it comes to today’s evolving threat landscape.
 Risk mitigation has become crucial, including monitoring outbound traffic for exfiltrating data.